 Now, let’s go over all of the costs we've covered, to get a better estimate of the actual cost of attending Lehman.

 What will the cost of attending Lehman be?
 Here is a breakdown of tuition and expenses.

 The total estimated cost will vary depending on whether you are going to live on-campus or off-campus.

 Tuition and fees may vary depending on program, course level, location, and more.

-The majority of Lehman undergrads use financial aid to finance their education.
-In 2021, 6,138 of the 13,002 undergrads enrolled received financial aid.
-Lehman meets 54 percent of the demonstrated financial need for undergraduates.
+In 2022, 6,138 of the 13,002 undergrads enrolled received financial aid.
+Lehman meets 54% of the demonstrated financial need for undergraduates.

 The average financial aid package for a full-time, first-year student is around $11,322 a year.
-Around 4 percent of Lehman undergrads take out student loans to cover any remaining costs.
+Around 4% of Lehman undergrads take out student loans to cover any remaining costs.
 Lehman graduates who have student loans graduate with an average of $4,410 of student loan debt.

 The average debt for each loan type varies.